gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Setting Eclipse project name in beforeMerged or whenMerged hook

 Setting the Eclipse project name in `eclipse.project.file.beforeMerged` or `eclipse.project.file.whenMerged` hook provided by the
 `Eclipse` plugin has been deprecated.
+Support for this will be removed in Gradle 3.0

-### The `sonar-runner` plugin has been superseded by an external plugin from SonarQube
+### The `sonar` and `sonar-runner` plugins have been superseded by an external plugin from SonarQube

-SonarQube is an open platform to manage code quality, and in previous versions of Gradle the 'sonar-runner' plugin has provided integration with this analysis tool.
+SonarQube is an open platform to manage code quality, and in previous versions of Gradle the `sonar` and `sonar-runner` plugin has provided integration with this analysis tool.
 An improved plugin is now available directly from the developers of SonarQube.
-This new plugin supersedes the 'sonar-runner' plugin that is part of the Gradle distribution; the 'sonar-runner' plugin is now deprecated.
+This new plugin supersedes the `sonar` and `sonar-runner` plugins that are part of the Gradle distribution; the `sonar` and `sonar-runner` plugin are now deprecated and will be removed in Gradle 3.0.

 See [the official documentation from SonarQube](http://docs.sonarqube.org/display/SONAR/Analyzing+with+Gradle) for more details.